tinaveit/Chemical-calculator/README.md

 <b>5.
 Editing the Code:</b>
 To change the coat weight, formulations amount, etc. go to line 122.
 Here you can see what we call “variables”, which are like containers for information.
-I assigned values to our variables, for example, coat_weight is 2.5.
+I assigned values to our variables, for example, coat_weight is <confidential>.
 There are also comments next to each one of them explaining its purpose.
 Replace the variable values as needed, but don’t forget to add a “;” by the end!
 To test if your changes were effective, open the website and refresh the page.
 Then, type down your values and see if it is displaying them correctly.